alcionai/corso/website/docs/support/known-issues.md

   Advanced restore options such as in-place restore, or restore to a specific folder or to a different account aren't yet supported.

-* Restores of Nested attachments within Exchange Mail or Calendars are not supported at this time.
+* Restoration of Nested attachments within Exchange Mail or Calendars aren't yet supported.

 * Provides no guarantees about whether data moved, added, or deleted in M365 while a backup is being created will be included in the running backup.